cupid-ide/cupid/nuopcdocs/overview.rst

 The document is divided into the following sections:

-* The section  :ref:`bigidea` describes important parts of the NUOPC design that is critical for anyone panning to write code using the NUOPC API.
+* The section  :ref:`bigidea` describes important parts of the NUOPC design that are critical for anyone planning to write code using the NUOPC API.

-* The section :ref:`writecap` describes the development steps involved making your model code NUOPC Layer compliant.
+* The section :ref:`writecap` describes the development steps involved in making your model code NUOPC Layer compliant.

 * In :ref:`atmexample`, we walk through the code of a basic example cap, describing each part in detail.